popphp/docs/user_guide/views.rst

 the placeholders are marked the same way, but have an end mark like you see in the above template: ``[{links}]`` to ``[{/links}]``.
 The iteration you need can happen in between those placeholder marks.

-And, using the exact same examples from above:
+And, using the exact same examples from above, except passing the string template, ``$tmpl``, into the view
+constructor:

 .. code-block:: php